 State Sector Strategies: An Overview

-While local areas are charged with implementing sector partnerships around their regional economies to meet their local labor needs, the role of the states are very different.
+While local areas are charged with implementing sector partnerships around their regional economies to meet their local labor needs, the role of the states is very different.
 A state’s role in a sector strategy is to create the conditions under which the local sector partnerships can flourish.

 The resources listed on the left-hand side of the screen under “Related Content,” provide information for states looking to create an atmosphere for local sector partnerships to thrive.